tamiespinosa/kickstarter_analysis/README.md

 ### <a name="Challenges-Difficulties"></a>Challenges and Difficulties Encountered

 The COUNTIFS formula used in the Outcomes Based on Goals sheet gave me erroneous numbers due to a typo.
+Here are some of the troubleshooting steps I took:

-I used the "Show Formulas" button under the Formula Tab to be able to see the formulas in the table, and tried to spot the typo there.
+- 1. I used the "Show Formulas" button under the Formula Tab to be able to see the formulas in the table, and tried to spot the typo there.
+This proved to be unsuccesful.

-After unsuccessfully trying to find the error, I decided to start from g and verify I was getting the right information in every step.
-Originally I had started the COUNTIFS formula by specifying the Goal ranges, which made the formula visually difficult to debug.
-When I started from scratch, I began by filtering the subcategory column first by "plays".
-Since that filter was needed in all the cells, copied the formula to all the cells.
-Then I applied the column filtering of successful, failed and canceled to the respectives cells in the columns.
-Only at the end I applied the row filtering of ranges in the COUNTIFS formula.

-By adding one filter at a time and going from the most encompasing category to the more specific category, I was able to ensure that there were no typos in the earlier part of the formula.
+- 2. I re-wrote the COUNTIFs formula from scratch and re-arranged so it will filter from the broadest category to the more specific category.
+* =COUNTIFS(Kickstarter!$R:$R,"plays")
+* =COUNTIFS(Kickstarter!$R:$R,"plays",Kickstarter!$F:$F,"successful")
+* =COUNTIFS(Kickstarter!$R:$R,"plays",Kickstarter!$F:$F,"successful",Kickstarter!$D:$D,">=50000")
+- 3. For each filtering step of the COUNTIFS formula, I validated the data by filtering the Kickstarter data and selecting cells and checking the cell count.
 This allowed me to validate my data step by step.

 ## <a name="results"></a>Results